timhuisman/css-social-media-buttons/README.md

 - Removed LESS version: LESS can't do everything SASS can, for example lists, which is essential for the *'One file to rule them all'* structure.
 - Changed the way buttons are added: using lists (SASS version of arrays) instead of importing files.
 You can still remove/comment out the buttons you don't want to compile.
 - Added variables to turn on/off certain button types and styles, making the compiled CSS smaller.
-- Implemented "*rule*" that a button can only have one alternative button and that an alt button must be more than just a different color (this was the case for `bitbucket`, `drupal` and `wordpress` for example).
+- Implemented "*rule*" that a button can only have one alternative button and that an alt button must be more than just a different colour (this was the case for `bitbucket`, `drupal` and `wordpress` for example).
 This has resulted in the removal of some alternative buttons: see *Removed buttons* section.
 - **[Experimental]** Added extra style for `<button>` elements: this is turned off by default because some browsers (IE8 and Opera) seem to have difficulty with `:before` and `:after` on this element.

 Button changes: